 Dockery, D.W. et al.: An association between air pollution and mortality in six U.S. cities.
 N. Engl.
 J. Med.
 24 (1993), pp. 1753-1759

-Council Directive 96/62/EC of 27 September 1996 on ambient air quality assessment and management.
+Directive 2008/50/EC of the European Parliament and of the Council of 21 May 2008 on ambient air quality and cleaner air for Europe of 27 September 1996 on ambient air quality assessment and management.

 Pope, C.A.; Dockery, D.W.: Health effects of fine particulate air pollution: lines that connect (PDF, 2,1 MB).
 J. Air Waste Manag.
 Assoc.
 56 (2006), pp. 709-742